 Creación de un mejor entorno empresarial para las pequeñas y medianas empresas (PYME) rurales de Georgia

 The Rural SME Development project aims at creating a better business environment for rural SMEs and entrepreneurs in Georgia.
+Strengthening the performance of rural businesses leads to new and improved jobs and increases in income for rural households.

 invalid